 QDROs are complex and highly technical legal documents.
 A small mistake in the language used in the QDRO could cost you thousands of dollars in lost benefit payments.
 Be wary of "model" QDROs that plan administrators provide—they are often designed to benefit the plan and the participant spouse.

 It is very important that the QDRO drafting process be initiated and completed as soon as possible in the divorce process, since a delay in getting the QDRO filed and accepted by the plan administrator could result in a loss of benefits by the non-participant spouse if the participant spouse dies, retires, quits, is terminated, etc. prior to the implementation of the QDRO.

 A Too Frequent Scenario:

 Several months later, the parties jointly retain a QDRO expert to draft the documents dividing up the retirement plans.
-Problem: His pension is a non-qualified plan and can't be divided.
-Her 401(k) has dropped in value by $65,000 -- what was the official division date?
+Problem: His 401(k) has dropped in value by $65,000 -- what was the official division date?
 The divorce decree doesn't say.
-Are supplements, temporary benefits, and cost-of-living adjustments on both parties' pensions to be included or excluded?
+Are gains/losses in the award amount included or excluded?
+What about any outstanding loan on the account?
 The divorce decree doesn't say.

-Sadly, this is an all-too-common situation, because there is much confusion in the legal community regarding pension and retirement plans in general and QDROs in particular.
-QDROs have only been in existence since 1984.
-Exposure to increased liability has increased steadily among divorce attorneys as a result.
+Sadly, this is an all-too-common situation, because there is much confusion in the legal community regarding retirement plans in general and QDROs in particular.